Getting Soaked in Texas

 Despite the warnings, political action has been tepid at best.
 At least at a state level.
 However, cities in Texas have been stepping up to adopt renewables (see Georgetown example).
 There are also some brilliant organizations that I had the opportunity to discover while there, including: Public Citizen Texas, the Texas Campaign for the Environment, Environment Texas, and the Texas Environmental Justice Advocacy Services (TEJAS).

-Texas is absolutely gorgeous, and its no wonder there are plenty of dedicated people out there trying to conserve its natural beauty and protect it from unsustainable policies and poor political leadership.
-It is however a hard fight, as battle lines in the states are increasing drawn between Red/Blue, Republican & Democrat, regardless of the fact that climate change is scientifically objective and should be a non-partisan issue (see A Fierce Green Fire).
+Texas is absolutely gorgeous!
+It’s no wonder that there are plenty of dedicated people out there, trying to conserve its natural beauty by protecting it from unsustainable policies and poor political leadership.
+It is however a hard fight.
+Battle lines in the states are increasing drawn between Red/Blue, Republican & Democrat, regardless of the fact that climate change is scientifically objective and should be a non-partisan issue (see A Fierce Green Fire).
 My hope is that Texans’ love for their home state will eventually translate towards greater sustainability awareness.

 Soak It In For Yourself